kristinbranson/APT/README.md

 #### Requirements
 * MATLAB R2014b or later.
 Development is being done primarily on Win7 with light testing on Linux and Mac.
 * A recent checkout of JCtrax or JAABA.
-Development is being done primarily against JCtrax but it's supposed to work with both.
+Development is being done primarily against JCtrax but it's supposed to work with either.

 #### Usage
 1. Copy Manifest.sample.txt to Manifest.txt and edit to point to your checkout of JCtrax or JAABA (specify the root directory, which contains the subfolders filehandling/ and misc/).